Who says you have to spend money to get more traffic?

 You can also go back 16 months and see how your rankings have changed over time.

 Again, I know I also mentioned Ubersuggest above, but it now has a free rank tracking feature.
+You can get to it by doing the following:

 It provides the same features as those paid rank trackers.
 You can track your rankings daily for any keyword or groups of keywords for any country, city, or county.